passiv/snaptrade-sdks/sdks/java/docs/AmountNullable.md

-# AccountBalanceTotal
+# AmountNullable

-Total value of this account (includes cash, equity, fixed income, etc)
+Total Value of the account

 ## Properties